 Battery-operated CO detectors are typically installed once and left there indefinitely.
 Plug-in carbon monoxide detectors, on the other hand, plug into any electrical outlet and allow you to move them from room to room or take them with you if you move.
 Plug-in carbon monoxide detectors should also have a battery backups so they still work if you should lose power.

 The right way to install carbon monoxide detectors

-The number of carbon monoxide detectors you need to protect your family depends on the size and layout of your house.
+The number of carbon monoxide detectors you need to protect your family depends on the size and layout of your house, just like with smoke alarms.
 In general, it’s recommended that you install at least one on each level of your home and near every sleeping area.
 For some homes, that may mean one detector is sufficient, while others will need several.
 Make sure they’re installed at least 15 feet from fuel-burning appliances and that they don’t get covered by any other items.

-Once you’ve installed carbon monoxide detectors, it’s important that you change the batteries regularly.
+Once you’ve installed a carbon monoxide alarm, it’s important that you change the batteries regularly.
 Making it a habit, such as doing it twice a year when Daylight Savings Time changes, is a good way to make sure you don’t forget.
 They should also be dusted regularly.

 What to do if your carbon monoxide alarm goes off